Rise of the Identity Domains

 Behold, the Identity Fabric

 Albert Einstein once said, “In the middle of difficulty lies opportunity”.
 There is a solution to this vexing identity challenge and it lies in something known as an identity fabric.
-To understand this approach, it helps to flip our viewpoint of identity management on its head.
+To understand this approach, it helps to flip our viewpoint of identity and access management on its head.
 Instead of approaching the identity challenge from the infrastructure angle, think about the apps angle instead.
 With the proliferation of identity domains, there’s no easy choice to standardize on one single identity system.

 You might think that the only solution is to unwire an app from its legacy identity domain and wire it to a new, modern, cloud identity domain.
 But this repeats the lock-in of the past and is costly and time-consuming.
 There must be a better way.
 This is where the identity fabric comes into play.
 The identity fabric can talk to ANY identity domain, giving your apps the flexibility to be moved anywhere and integrated with any platform’s identity domain without rewriting the app!

 While hybrid infrastructure is here to stay, it has fundamentally broken the identity model.
 Legacy identity systems don’t talk to cloud platform identity systems and vice versa.
 Simply wiring an app to a cloud platform’s identity isn’t a good solution because the app must be rewritten at great expense and time.
 That’s where an identity fabric comes in.

 Using an identity fabric has serious benefits:

 - Take advantage of the distributed nature of hybrid